mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 #### 1.2	 Download the training data.

 In this step you will download the training data to your local machine.
-I have create my own lego dinosaurus dataset, it has about 388 files of 6 dinosaurus classes.
-Brachiosaurus, Dilophosaurus, Spinosaurus, Stegosaurus, Triceratops and Unknown dinosaurus.
+I have created Lego Dinosaurs dataset, it has about 388 files of 6 dinosaurus classes.
+Brachiosaurus, Dilophosaurus, Spinosaurus, Stegosaurus, Triceratops and Unknown dinosaurs.

 * Download the training data (lego dinosaurs images) from this link https://sagemaker-nvidia-webinar.s3.amazonaws.com/lego_dinosaurs_dataset.zip